einbahnstrasse/MHL-Physical-Modeling/schedule.md

 #### Assignments
-* Introduce + assign the Final Project, due in Week 15 _(A small project to be shared in class, a working patch, a small design, nothing big.
+* [Introduce + assign the Final Project](https://einbahnstrasse.github.io/MHL-Physical-Modeling/final-project.html){:target="_blank"}, due in Week 15
+* _(A small project to be shared in class, a working patch, a small design, nothing big.
 Details coming soon.)_
 * **Finish these patches** we made in class:
   - _Patch list coming soon!_